Why Small Businesses Need Pen Testing Too

 Takeaway

-If you think pen testing is expensive, compare it to a breach.
-For SMBs, a single test each year—paired with incremental fixes—can be the difference between a scare and a shutdown.
+For SMBs, a single annual test paired with incremental remediation can mean the difference between a scare and a shutdown.

 Affiliate Disclosure: As an Amazon Associate, SurfaceVector earns from qualifying purchases.